 The San Luis Obispo Tribune recently quoted a new study conducted by International Energy Agency saying that carbon emissions are expected to fall about 8% this year compared to last.
 This is due to the coronavirus pandemic.
 Places like Los Angeles and other large cities around the world are seeing a noticeable change in air quality since the start of shelter-at-home orders in March 2020.
 This is a result of entire industries and manufacturing plants halting and world citizens driving far less than before the outbreak.
 Experts warn this new and improved air quality is only temporary though.

 Climate change is a topic concerning many scientists.
 Alarmists speculate that, globally, we could be in for serious repercussions if we do not turn around the damage claimed to be done by human activities.
 But, what if we could maintain and build upon the improved air quality we are experiencing?
 The study also states that demand for renewable energy sources like wind, solar, and hydropower will increase as life begins to slowly move back to normal.
-Propane is another clean energy source that can assist with improved air quality.
+Propane is another clean and green energy source that can assist with improved air quality.
 Propane reduces greenhouse gas emissions – nitrous oxide (NOx) emissions and carbon dioxide (CO2) emissions – when compared to gasoline and diesel.
 It powers vehicles around the world, producing fewer emissions than even electricity.
 It is used as a primary energy source for millions of American homes and it can couple with solar as a back up energy source.

 What’s The Big Deal With Climate Change?